-“Testing one two testing,” He spoke clearly without any movement of the mouth.
+“Testing one two testings,” He spoke clearly without any movement of the mouth.

 The mangled fourth body was pulled out of the crater.
 It was twisted heap of jagged steel coated in the tattered, bloody remains of a flesh coating.
 It was missing its right leg, and the chest piece had massive fissures that left the more sensitive interior components vulnerable.

-Power stations are uniform structures that all served the same functions but power station seven was where the anomaly was first detected, and it was there the virus was planted that blocked the network from terminating the connection to whatever was siphoning so much power.
+Power stations are uniform structures that all served the same functions, but power station seven was where the anomaly was first detected.
+It was there the virus was planted that blocked the network from terminating the connection to whatever was siphoning so much power.
 It was the same virus that was suspected of preventing the release of genetically engineered diseases meant to wipe out the population when the Malthusian protocols were initiated, although that seemed to be an unforeseen consequence rather than intent.

 “We eat to live” scrawled on the outer wall.

 This was in sharp contrast to the power station itself.
 The inornate concrete structure was designed to require very little maintenance.
-The sloped roof allowed for the runoff of rain water, the barren gray walls were invulnerable to high winds and sturdy enough to withstand most seismic activity, and the turrets that guarded the perimeter kept away any undesired occupants.
-The building’s mechanized guardians allowed the three safe passage and the locks on the doors automatically disengaged on their approach.
-The computer watching through the eyes of its cyborg vessels was incapable of feeling relief, but the possibility that the built-in security passes wouldn’t work was a possibility that had been figured into its mathematically based thought process.
+The sloped roof allowed for the runoff of rainwater, the barren gray walls were invulnerable to high winds and sturdy enough to withstand most seismic activity, and the turrets that guarded the perimeter kept away any undesired occupants.
+The building’s mechanized guardians allowed the three safe passage, and the locks on the doors automatically disengaged on their approach.
+The computer watching through the eyes of its cyborg vessels was incapable of feeling relief.
+Still, the possibility that the built-in security passes wouldn’t work was a possibility that had been figured into its mathematically based thought process.

-The sterile interior was devoid of any trace of the technicians and engineers who once worked at the beckoned call of the machines as caretakers.
-The sterile windowless confines were kept in total darkness to conserve power, but this was no impediment to the mechanical investigators.
-Thier data included exact floor plans even though this was their first time inside the surrogates knew exactly where everything was.
+The sterile interior was devoid of any trace of the technicians and engineers who worked at the beckoned call of the machines as caretakers.
+The barren, windowless confines were kept in total darkness to conserve power, but this was no impediment to the mechanical investigators.
+Their data included exact floor plans, even though this was their first time inside the surrogates knew precisely where everything was.

-The vast tract of land was once a thriving agricultural site; now it was a depleted sea of dust.
-The boundless plane was devoid of life the only sound was the low whisper of the wind that shifted the withered soil.
+The vast tract of land was once a thriving agricultural site; now, it was a depleted sea of dust.
+The boundless plane was devoid of life.
+The only sound was the low whisper of the wind that shifted the parched soil.
 A metallic hatch painted to blend in with its surroundings was protruding from the dirt, obviously uncovered by the ceaseless winds.

 The sealed door took a good deal of time to cut through.
 The humanoids merely being tools themselves had infinite patience and were impervious to the sting of the particle saturated air as well as the toxic vapor wafting up from the melting steel.

 No movement could be detected on the other side.
-The lead droid kicked the door open triggering motion detecting lights that illuminated a cavernous chamber.
+The lead droid kicked the door open, triggering motion-detecting lights that illuminated a cavernous chamber.
 The walls were painted with portraits of serene landscapes.
 Large leather recliners were arranged around small circular tables that surrounded a fountain that reached all the way up to the vaulted ceilings.
 Four long buffet tables covered with rotting scraps were set up along each wall.
 The hidden facility overloading the power grid was a den of unfathomable opulence.
-The were two rows of four doors on either side of the room.
+They were two rows of four doors on either side of the room.
 Each one was adorned with its own plaque; the first one was designated “Haber.”

 The dry sterile air had left the body well preserved.
 The flesh had turned gray and was wilting away on the frail bones.
 There were electrodes pasted to the temples that wired the body to its mechanical cocoon.
 The dormant brain stem was merged with the machine.
-It was a virtual immersion unit the human had died living in a personal digital illusion.
-The Observer transmitted its findings the power grid was being overloaded by a fantasy world the TerraVitae elites, the trustees of the world had retreated to in the face of disaster.
-The Observer sealed the corpse back into it the machine and set about decommission the nuclear-powered mausoleum.
+The human had died inside a digital utopia.
+The Observer transmitted its findings.
+The power grid was being overloaded by a fantasy.
+One the TerraVitae elites, the trustees of the world, had retreated to in the face of disaster.
+The Observer sealed the corpse back into it the machine and set about decommissioning the nuclear-powered mausoleum.